 - Ensuring that the roof is tightly sealed and leak-proof, doors close fully and tightly, and that any windows are also well sealed.

 - Doing routine maintenance of plumbing and air conditioning to prevent leaks, which keeps pests from having a convenient supply of water to drink if they do make it into the warehouse and making it more difficult for them to breed.

 - Cleaning your warehouse of any spilled food products and keeping tight control over employee food waste by allowing food only in designated areas and ensuring that trash is removed from these areas after each meal.

 These basic procedures are all part of keeping a warehouse clean.
-And while they will help keep pests from entering the warehouse, they won’t close off a warehouse’s biggest vulnerability: shipments of product constantly entering the building.
-If a pallet full of packaged foods arrives, bringing the pests along with their food supply, then they will have the means to establish themselves in the warehouse in spite of all efforts to keep them out.
+And while they will help keep pests from entering the facility, they won’t close off a warehouse’s biggest area of vulnerability: shipments of products constantly entering the building.
+If a pallet full of packaged foods arrives, bringing the pests along with their food supply, then they will have the means to establish themselves in the warehouse despite all efforts to keep them out.